delendum-xyz/delendum.xyz/_posts/2022-11-15-zk-snark-aggregation.md

 Finally, a proof is computed, representing everything that has happened up to that state.

-The Electric Coin Company, the developers of the scheme, recently incorporated Halo 2 as part of their upgrade to the Orchard shielded pools.
+Electric Coin Company, the developer of the scheme, recently incorporated Halo 2 as part of their upgrade to the Orchard shielded pools.